truecharts/website/docs/manual/development/chart-yaml-structure.md

   example: A list of annotations keyed by name (optional).
 ```

-##### Commenting
+### Commenting

 In the above description there are a lot of values that are not actually used.
 Some of those, like `deprecated`, we just set to false.
 While others, like `annotations` get commented out.

 Please refer to our standard Chart.yaml [template](https://github.com/truecharts/apps/blob/master/templates/app/Chart.yaml) to see which unused values needs which treatment.

-##### Dependencies
+### Dependencies

-We expect each chart to use our Common-Chart in some capacity, inless it's absolutely impossible to do so.
+We expect each chart to use our Common-Chart in some capacity, unless it's absolutely impossible to do so.
 This also means we expect the Common-Chart to always be the first dependency in the list.
 This enables us to easily update all common-chart references in bulk.

 All other dependencies are expected to be listed in alphabetical order.

-##### Maintainers
+### Maintainers

 The only maintainer should always be TrueCharts, as the TrueCharts core team is expected to step in if the other maintainers fail to maintain their work.
 An example of how to list TrueCharts as a maintainer is available in our standard Chart.yaml [template](https://github.com/truecharts/apps/blob/master/templates/app/Chart.yaml).